Town of Salem divides role into 4 main factions: Town, Mafia, Neutral, and Coven.

 - Death Seeker: Zig-Zagged.
 His goal is specifically to get himself executed.
 No other method of dying will do, it has to be lynching.

 - Happy Harlequin Hat: His official art shows him like this, and it's also featured in his victory icon (which only appears if nobody else manages a win).

 - Obfuscating Stupidity: The Jester's goal is to be hanged by the rest of the town.
 This is one of many tactics people use.

 - No Saving Throw: Whoever gets haunted by the Jester will commit suicide, even if they have a Bulletproof Vest, are healed, have Basic Defense, or are jailed by the Jailor that night.
-However, being transported will alter the target of jester guilt, even if the other person transported shouldn't be a possible target.
+Not even Transporter can alter the target of Jester guilt.
 The only being that won't commit suicide at all is Pestilence.